 Did you know the number of reported cases of rabies is far higher in cats than in dogs, FeLV is a leading viral killer in cats, and 1 in 4 cats infected with heartworms are indoor cats?
-While statistics like these can be scary, they don’t have to be!
-Fortunately, all of these diseases can easily be prevented at your cat’s routine check-ups using the following recommendations from our veterinarians.
+Statistics like these can be scary, but all of these diseases can easily be prevented at your cat’s routine check-ups using the following recommendations from our veterinarians.
 Is your cat up-to-date?

 What: Rabies is a viral infection that causes drastic changes in temperament and leads to death.
 It is transmitted to cats through the saliva of an infected animal.
 (Note: Rabies can be transmitted to any warm-blooded animal including humans!)
 Unfortunately, there is no cure.

-Who: Recommended for both indoor and outdoor cats because it’s not uncommon for a small animal such as a mouse or a bat to find its way into the home, and if it tests positive for rabies, then that would mean either an expensive 6 month quarantine or, most commonly, euthanasia for your cat if he/she has not had this vaccine.
+Who: Recommended for both indoor and outdoor cats because it’s not uncommon for small animals to find their way into homes, and if the animal tests positive for rabies, then your cat would have to endure an expensive 6 month quarantine or, most commonly, be euthanized if they aren’t vaccinated.

 When: Available as both a 1-year or a 3-year vaccine

-Who: Recommended for both indoor and outdoor cats because these viruses can live in the environment (i.e. your shoes, your clothing, etc.) for many weeks up to a year so the potential for these diseases to be brought into your home puts indoor cats at risk for infection too.
+Who: Recommended for both indoor and outdoor cats because these viruses can live in the environment (i.e. your shoes, your clothing, etc.) for many weeks up to a year, which makes it easy for these diseases to make their way into your home and put indoor cats at risk for infection too.
 It is also the vaccine that we require for all cats who would like to board at our B&B.

 When: Once per year